What Does it Mean to be Bonded and Insured

 When a business or independent professional is bonded and insured, this means that customers, employees, and sub-contractors engaging in business with that company have legal recourse should the business fail to meet the legal obligations of a work agreement or if that company is found at-fault in work-related property damage, personal injury, or other legal matters.

 Certain types of bonds guarantee that the surety company that bonded your business will pay a client the costs incurred or find another contractor to complete the project if you default.
 For instance, the bond company will pay to repair damages due to poor workmanship or faulty products when you cannot resolve the issue yourself, and bonding assures employees, suppliers, and sub-contractors that they will be paid.
 A surety bond such as a licensing bond or ancillary bond also pays those affected if your business fails to meet other legal obligations in the provision of your services or goods.
-Bonds do not however, protect you or your business from legal claims by anyone alleging that engaging in business with you resulted in property damage or injury of any type, nor does a surety bond protect you against claims of error or negligence.
+Bonds do not, however, protect you or your business from legal claims by anyone alleging that engaging in business with you resulted in property damage or injury of any type, nor does a surety bond protect you against claims of error or negligence.
 That is where business insurance comes in.

 Business insurance, purchased from an insurance agency, protects your personal and business assets from an array of legal claims as well as protecting your tangible business property, such as vehicles and equipment.
 Depending on your type of business, where it is located, and how many people are employed by your business, you may need more than one type of business insurance.
 At a minimum, you will likely need General Liability Insurance.
-Most types of General Liability Insurance protect you and your business in cases of property damage, bodily injury and medical expense claims, and many include insurance against slander and libel claims and in defending and settling various other types of unexpected business-related lawsuits.
+Most types of General Liability Insurance protect you and your business in cases of property damage, bodily injury and medical expense claims, and may include insurance against slander and libel claims and in defending and settling various other types of unexpected business-related lawsuits.

 Do I Need to be Bonded and Insured?

 Governments require independent contractors and business owners in many industries to purchase a license or permit bond before they can become legally licensed to practice their trade.
-Federal, state, and local governments and their citizens are protected by these bonds if business do not adhere to applicable laws and regulations.
+Federal, state, and local governments and their citizens are protected by these bonds if the business does not adhere to applicable laws and regulations.
 The US Small Business Administration defines being bonded as a signed document, that protects the project owner.

 If you plan to do business with the federal government on a product or service contract valued at $150,000 or greater, you will be required to obtain a surety bond either during the bidding period or as a condition of being awarded the contract.
 If your business has employees, you are required by federal law to have workers’ compensation, disability, and unemployment insurance, regardless of whether or not you are doing business with the government.

-State and local government contracts vary in the maximum contract size to require a surety bond, but the rules are similar to bonding rules applied to obtaining federal contracts.
+State and local government contracts vary in the maximum contract size to require a surety bond, but the rules are similar to bonding rules applied to obtain federal contracts.
 Private entities such as non-governmental organizations (NGOs) and corporations will usually require business contracting with them to be bonded, no matter the amount of the contract award.
 You will need insurance to do business directly with any type of government entity, whether federal, state, or local.

 If you only plan to offer products or services to private consumers, your individual state and municipality will have their own requirements on whether you need to be bonded and insured.
-State and local regulations for business insurance vary in their requirements, depending on the type and size of your business, where your business is located, and with whom you intend to engage in business transactions.
+State and local regulations for business insurance vary in their requirements, depending on the type and size of your operation, where your business is located, and with whom you intend to engage in business transactions.

 What Type of Surety Bond Should I Get?